kasslent/clc-digital-skills/_lessons/week0.md

 **Option 3:**
 Keyboard shortcut: **CTRL + Shift + I** (PC) or **CMD + Option + I** (Mac).

+In this course and in any examples, Chrome will be referenced for consistency.

-> In Chrome or Firefox, open the dev tools and experiment!
+> In your browser, open the dev tools and experiment!
-> HTML is display on the left, CSS on the right.
+> HTML is displayed on the left, CSS on the right.
 Remember, refreshing the browser will restore the original code, so there's no danger in "breaking" the website.

 ###Extra resources